-Ensuring the Success of System Selection, Configuration, and Implementation: The Role of CHROs
+Ensuring the Success of System Selection, Configuration, and Implementation

 Implementing systems within an organization is a critical process that demands thorough consideration of the existing business processes.
 Unfortunately, systems are often put in place with inadequate regard for these processes or with an expectation that the organization will adapt to the system's design.
-Consequently, these systems often fall short of meeting operational requirements, and in some cases, they automate suboptimal practices.
-Such flawed implementations raise the risk of failing to achieve the intended business benefits.
+Consequently, these systems often fail to meet operational requirements, and in some cases, they automate the problems they were intended to fix.
+This raises the risk of failing to achieve the intended business benefits.
 Correcting these issues can be an arduous, multi-year process, and often, operational "workarounds" create a gap between system utilization and consistency.

-Supporting CHROs on Their Journey with HRIS, Scheduling, and Payroll Systems
+Your Journey with HRIS, Scheduling, and Payroll Systems

-Human resources, staff scheduling, and payroll are closely intertwined aspects of an organization, significantly influencing the overall employee experience.
-These complex functions frequently lead to questions, decisions, and strategies that ultimately land on the CHRO's desk.
+Human resources, operators, staff scheduling, and payroll are closely intertwined aspects of an organization, significantly influencing the overall employee experience.
+These complex functions frequently lead to questions, decisions, and strategies that ultimately land on your desk.
 Below in Figure A is a representation of how these responsibilities are typically distributed.